The Coboundary Quasi-Polynomials of Hyperplane Arrangements over Residually Finite Dedekind Domains: Introduction

 \end{definition}

 \begin{definition} Define the map $\overline{\chi}_{\mathcal{A}}^{\mathrm{quasi}} \colon I(\mathcal{O}) \to \mathbb{Z}[x]$ by

 where

-\end{definition} The $\overline{\chi}_{\mathcal{A}}^{\mathrm{quasi}}$ is a quasi-polynomial on $I(\mathcal{O})$ and every constituent of it is the coboundary polynomial of the torsion subposet of the poset of layers (see \Cref{main theorem}).
+\end{definition} The $\overline{\chi}_{\mathcal{A}}^{\mathrm{quasi}}$ is a quasi-polynomial on $I(\mathcal{O})$ and every constituent of it is the coboundary polynomial of the torsion subposet of the poset of layers (see \zcref{main theorem}).
 Thus we call it \textbf{coboundary quasi-polynomial} of $\mathcal{A}$.
-The following proposition is an analogy of \Cref{Greene}.
+The following proposition is an analogy of \zcref{Greene}.

 \begin{proposition} For any $\mathfrak{a} \in I(\mathcal{O})$,

 \end{proposition} \begin{proof} The isomorphism $\left(\mathcal{O}/\mathfrak{a}\right)^{\ell}/\Kernel G_{\mathfrak{a}} \simeq \Image G_{\mathfrak{a}}$ implies